 Status OF ITU-R STUDIES

-Concerning the work on the draft CPM text, ITU-R WP 5A has finished the development of the draft CPM Text for WRC-23 agenda item 9.1, topic b) that contains the summary of studies realised by ITU-R WP 4C.
+Concerning the work on the draft CPM text, ITU-R WP 5A has finished the development of the draft CPM Text, which was revised at CPM23-2, for WRC-23 agenda item 9.1, topic b) that contains the summary of studies realised by ITU-R WP 4C.

 ITU-R has finished developing the Draft New Report ITU-R M.[AMATEUR-RNSS] which was approved by SG4 and published as Report ITU-R M.2513.
 The Report provides the results of measurements and Minimum Coupling Loss studies on the impact of amateur emissions on RNSS receivers, and is intended to eventually describe possible technical and operational measures to ensure the protection of RNSS, as per resolves 2 of Resolution 774 (WRC-19).